saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 ## Upload Debug Symbols
 You must now ensure your build environment has been configured to generate debug symbols, which can then be uploaded to your Backtrace instance, a connected Symbol Server, an Amazon S3 bucket, or a Google Cloud storage bucket.

-For more information about how to generate symbols, see [Symbolication](https://support.backtrace.io/hc/en-us/articles/360040517071#Windows).
+For information on how to generate symbols, see [Symbolication](https://support.backtrace.io/hc/en-us/articles/360040517071#Windows).

+## Throw an Exception
+At this point, you've installed and setup the Backtrace client to automatically capture crashes and exceptions in your Unity game or app.

+To test the integration, use a try/catch block to throw an exception and start sending reports to your Backtrace instance.